RobertoTCo/Template-Rproject-renv/README.md

-emplate to work with R projects using Git and renv.
+Template to work with R projects using Git and renv.
 ==============================

 ## A short description of the project.